• Home

 Playing Method

-1. The players assemble behind the start line outside the boundary of the playground.
+1. Players assemble behind the start line outside the field.

 Scoring